Signs and Symptoms of Nervous System Tumors

 In patients with nervous system tumors, various symptoms of neurological dysfunction occur no matter how slowly or quickly the tumor grows.
 In slow-growing tumors, however, the brain can sometimes accommodate for the growth of the tumor, and the symptoms may be less pronounced.
 When the tumor grows rapidly, the symptoms may occur very suddenly and intensely.
 The most common symptoms of a brain tumors include particular kinds of headache, seizures (especially in adults who have never experienced seizures before), nausea and vomiting (especially with other symptoms), a change in cognitive abilities (ability to perceive, reason and remember), and a wide range of neurological abnormalities, depending on where in the brain the tumor is located.

-A new pattern or type of headache is the first noticeable symptom for about 20% of all people with brain tumors.
-Eventually, headaches will occur in over 60% to 70% of all patients at some point in the course of their illness.
+A new pattern or type of headache is the first noticeable symptom for about 20 percent of all people with brain tumors.
+Eventually, headaches will occur in over 60 to 70 percent of all patients at some point in the course of their illness.
 The headache often is on the same side of the tumor, but may occur anywhere on the head.
 Many headaches associated with brain tumors are located in the frontal areas of the head (e.g., forehead, top of head).
 This happens not because of the location of the tumor, but because the pain is referred to that area of the head.
 Referred pain is pain that is felt somewhere different from where it originates.

 Headaches caused by brain tumors are usually do not throb and are worse in the morning after laying flat all night, because pressure in the brain increases when the head is down.
 They may be worse with exertion.
 Most patients experience nausea and vomiting with the headache.
 If the tumor is obstructing the ventricles (structures that contain the cerebrospinal fluid), the headache may get worse when the patient changes position.